alexvasilikop/Getting_and_cleaning_data_R_project/README.md

 - A Codebook describing the data, the variables and steps performed

 ## Start analysis
-To start the analysis run
+To start the analysis simly run
 ```
 Rscript run_analysis.R
 ```

-##Getting data
+## Getting data
 If the data.zip directory is not in the current repository folder the R script downloads the data and unzips them into the Data subdirectory